-The Greater Serengeti Migration Area refers to the area through which millions of wildebeest, zebra, antelope and their predators migrate in a circular route each year.
-It includes over 30 000 km² of land through numerous game parks including the Ngorongoro Conservation Area, Serengeti, Maswa, Loliondo, Seronera, Grumeti Reserve, Ikorongo and Kenya's Maasai Mara.
+The Greater Serengeti Migration Area spans two countries and refers to the area through which millions of wildebeest, zebra, antelope and their predators migrate each year.
+It includes over 30,000 km² of land through numerous game parks including the Ngorongoro Conservation Area, Serengeti, Maswa, Loliondo, Seronera, Grumeti Reserve, Ikorongo and Kenya's Masai Mara.

 The Great Migration

-In the wet season (November to March), the herds are mainly on the southern plains – northern Ngorongoro Conservation Area and around Ndutu – with all their new-born calves.
-The predators have a field day during this time.
-As the rains stop in March, the herds move through the central area to the western corridor (Grumeti River area), and then north to the northern area and Mara river, the border between Tanzania and Kenya around May.
+In the wet season from November to March, the herds are mainly on the southern plains – northern Ngorongoro Conservation Area and around Ndutu – with all their newborn calves.
+The predators feast during this period.
+When the rains stop in March, the herds start moving through the central area to the western corridor (Grumeti River area).
+Around May, they move north to the northern area and Mara River, the border between Tanzania and Kenya.

-The famous crossings happen at the Grumeti River in the western corridor around June/July and at the Mara River in August/September going upwards, and around October coming down.
-In November, the herds move southwards again, arriving back on the southern plains in November/December.
+The famous Great Migration crossings take place at the Grumeti River in the western corridor around June and July, and at the Mara River in August and September going up into Kenya's Masai Mara, and around October coming down.
+In November, the herds move south again, arriving back on the southern plains in November and December.

 There are many places in the area that have resident game that don't participate in the migration, making them a wonderful safari option.
-The Big Five live here, as do large numbers of antelope, giraffe, zebra and monkeys and all the wild cats.
+The Big Five live here, as do large numbers of antelope, giraffe, zebra, monkey and all the wild cats.

 - Game drives – both day and night